JanFriske/Figura-KI---Figura-AI/README.md

 The Modular software stack is designed to drop into our existing workflows and use cases.
 It integrates with industry-standard infrastructure and open-source tools to minimize migration cost.
 This ensures a seamless experience for our users and developers when working with the Figura-AI project.

 Get Started with Figura-AI and Mojo 🔥
 Getting started with Mojo 🔥 in the Figura-AI project is easy.
-We provide Jupyter notebooks and detailed documentation to help you learn about the capabilities and features of Mojo 🔥.
+Modular provide Jupyter notebooks and detailed documentation to help you learn about the capabilities and features of Mojo 🔥.

 Join our community on Discord and help shape the future of AI programming with Figura-AI and Mojo 🔥!